tterrag1098/Registrate/README.md

 public static final RegistryObject<MyBlock> MY_BLOCK = REGISTRATE.block(MyBlock::new).register();
 ```

-This simple declaration will create an item, with a default simple blockstate, model, loot table, and lang entry.
+This simple declaration will create a block, with a default simple blockstate, model, loot table, and lang entry.
 However all of these can be configured easily to use whatever custom data you may want.

 ```java
 public static final RegistryObject<MyStairsBlock> MY_STAIRS = REGISTRATE.block(MyStairsBlock::new)